sjbennett123/polarlarp/content/events/camps/camp_tomlinson.md

 - **Reserving Cabins:** yes, they sleep 10 each.
 2 single beds main room.
 2 side rooms with 2 bunk beds in each
 - **Smoking**:  yes, clean up butts
 - **Bird Seed Packets**: yes
 - **Camp Boundaries**: woodline paths unexplored and overgrown.
-Behind PC cabins is drop off to road
+Behind PC cabins is drop off to road.
+- **Do not close the doors on the cabins all the way or they will lock**

 ![/images/tomlinson_run_group_camp_map.jpg](/images/tomlinson_run_group_camp_map.jpg)